peter-sarazin/c64-cc65-conio-demo/README.md

 KNOWN ISSUES:

 - Having trouble with the conio textcolor and bgcolor functions.
-Can't seem to call them from a method other than main, and they do not seem to like switching colors.
+They do not seem to like switching colors.
 The last color selected wins.